MultiX-Amsterdam/multix-docs/index.md

 (Last updated: September 21, 2023)

 Welcome to the Multimedia Analytics Lab Amsterdam (MultiX)!
 This website is for the lab documentation.
 For our official lab website, please visit [https://multix.io](https://multix.io).
+This is a live document that will periodically be updated.

 ### Table of Content